 This online guide is designed to meet the needs of DIY enthusiasts looking to put a green roof on a garden shed or outhouse, as well as builders and landscaper contractors who want to build green roofs.

-This website based guide builds on the material in our original dowloadable pdf – The DIY Guide to Green & Living Roofs which we published in 2008.
-The original guide has been updated, containing new elements, more sketches and now multi-media input.
-These include videos on how ‘to do specific tasks’.
-We do published public videos too on our youtube channel accessible in the members section online.
+This website based guide builds on the material and information in our original pdf – ‘The DIY Guide to Green & Living Roofs’ which we published in 2008.
+That original information has been taken and updated, new and redrawn diagrams made, and multimedia items added.
+These include short ‘to do’ videos on specific tasks.
+There are also publicly accessible videos on our youtube channel if you want a quick preview.

 This green roof instruction guide has been developed to:

 - Provide members with the confidence in initiating & taking a project forward

 - Set out the basic principles behind why certain things are needed (or not)